 Also, I will make a list of the things that I want to incorporate into my life everyday no matter where I am, and how long it will take me.
 For example, I need three hours in the morning to finish everything I want to do.
 So even if I can’t wake up at the same time everyday, I’ll make sure I slot it in somewhere before lunch.

 For some things, daily goals won’t work.
 In this case specify a percentage success rate that you want to hit.
 For example, I want to wake up at 5am in the morning and eat dinner before 8pm at least 5 days in a week.
-If you make your routine goals more realistic then it’s easier to achieve them.
+If you make your routine goals more realistic than it’s easier to achieve them.

-Find that balance.
+Find that balance

 Part of being a traveler involves making adjustments and this requires mental and physical discipline.
 In total, you want to balance out your hardcore travelling time with your rest/work time, to make sure you actually get things done.